unbit/uwsgi-docs/Reload.rst

 Reloading of the uWSGI server
 =============================

-The uWSGI server can be gracefully restarted without closing the main sockets.
+When running with the ``master`` process mode, the uWSGI server can be gracefully restarted without closing the main sockets.

 This functionality allows you patch/upgrade the uWSGI server without closing the connection with the web server and losing a single connection.